junxit/us-congress-code/title-26/chapter-1/sec-529a.md

 ### Amendments

+2017—Subsec. (b)(2).
+Pub.
+L. 115–97, § 11024(a)(2), inserted at end of concluding provisions “A designated beneficiary (or a person acting on behalf of such beneficiary) shall maintain adequate records for purposes of ensuring, and shall be responsible for ensuring, that the requirements of subparagraph (B)(ii) are met.”
+Subsec. (b)(2)(B).
+Pub.
+L. 115–97, § 11024(a)(1), amended subpar.
+(B) generally.
+Prior to amendment, subpar.
+(B) read as follows: “except in the case of contributions under subsection (c)(1)(C), if such contribution to an ABLE account would result in aggregate contributions from all contributors to the ABLE account for the taxable year exceeding the amount in effect under section 2503(b) for the calendar year in which the taxable year begins.”
+Subsec. (b)(7).
+Pub.
+L. 115–97, § 11024(a)(3), added par.
+(7).
 2015—Subsec. (b)(1)(B) to (D).
 Pub.
 L. 114–113, § 303(a), inserted “and” at end of subpar.
 (B), redesignated subpar.
 (D) as (C), and struck out former subpar.
 (C) which read as follows: “which allows for the establishment of an ABLE account only for a designated beneficiary who is a resident of such State or a resident of a contracting State, and”.
 Subsec. (c)(1)(C)(i).
 Pub.
 L. 114–113, § 303(c)(2), substituted “member of the family” for “family member”.
 Subsec. (d)(3).
 Pub.
 L. 114–113, § 303(b)(1), struck out “and State of residence” after “the name”.
 Subsec. (d)(4).
 Pub.
 L. 114–113, § 303(c)(1), substituted “section 103” for “section 4”.
 Subsec. (e)(7).
 Pub.
 L. 114–113, § 303(b)(2), struck out par.
 (7).
 Text read as follows: “The term ‘contracting State’ means a State without a qualified ABLE program which has entered into a contract with a State with a qualified ABLE program to provide residents of the contracting State access to a qualified ABLE program.”

+### Effective Date of 2017 Amendment

+Amendment by Pub.
+L. 115–97 applicable to taxable years beginning after Dec.
+22, 2017, see section 11024(c) of Pub.
+L. 115–97, set out as a note under section 25B of this title.

 ### Effective Date of 2015 Amendment